oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 As we are having the load balancer act as the encryption termination point, and internal to the cluster we are not using encryption we need to update the load balancer to tell is that once is has terminated the secure connection is should pass on the request internally using an http, not https.

-  31. Open up the OCI Cloud UI in your web browser, using the "hamburger: menu navigate to `Core Infrastructure` section then `Networking then select `Load Balancers`
+  31. Open up the OCI Cloud UI in your web browser, using the "hamburger" menu navigate to `Core Infrastructure` section then `Networking then select `Load Balancers`

   ![hamburger-menu-select-loadbalancer](images/hamburger-menu-select-loadbalancer.png)